fpapado/react-lazy-images/README.md

 ```

 While the implementation is simple, the patterns in your app will not necessarily be so.
 Think about the cases where it is beneficial to do this, and apply it with intent.
-Examples might be hero images, the first X elements in a list and so on.
+Examples might be eager-loading hero images, the first few elements in a list and so on.
 [Some of these use cases are provided as examples](#examples).

 ### Fallback without Javascript